 Some citizens are eligible to transit through Australia without a visa if arriving by aircraft.
 However, their stay in an Australian airport must not exceed 8 hours, they must not need to clear immigration, and they may not leave the airport transit lounge.
-They must also have a confirmed ticket and valid travel documents to travel to and enter a third country.
+They must also have a confirmed ticket and valid travel documents to reach and enter a third country.

-Transit Visa vs ETA or eVisitor: Pros and Cons
+Transit visa vs ETA or eVisitor: Pros and cons

 It is not possible to extend the Australia transit visa and citizens wishing to stay in Australia longer will be required to apply for a different type of Australian visa.

 The ETA for Australia and eVisitor for Australia are multiple-entry electronic visas with a 12-month total validity period.
 This means that holders of an Australia electronic visa can enter Australia as many times as they like, including for transit, until the visa or the corresponding passport expires, whichever comes first.

 Many foreign citizens eligible to apply for the Australia online visa (either ETA or eVisitor) will find it a better option than the transit visa for Australia, especially if they are a frequent traveller to the country.
 A separate transport visa is not required for those who obtain some type of Australia visa online.